 Yuma Osaki (大﨑祐馬) is a political economist in the making.
-He is a student of International Relations and International Political Economy (IR/IPE), interested in the Asian economic diplomacy.
+He is a student of International Relations and International Political Economy (IR/IPE), working on Asian economic diplomacy.

-His Ph.D. project explores international trade governance and the evolution of the global trading system, with a focus on the advent of regional economic integration arrangements in Asia, from GATT/WTO to FTA/EPAs to the TPP and the RCEP, which evolved from the proliferation of the free trade agreements (FTAs), through Australia and Japan’s perspectives.
+His Ph.D. project explores international trade governance and the evolution of the global trading system, focusing on the advent of regional economic integration arrangements in Asia, such as the TPP and the RCEP, which evolved from the proliferation of the free trade agreements (FTAs), through Australia and Japan’s perspectives.

-As part of this project, his MA/LLM dissertation - “The Regional Trade Dynamics in the Asia-Pacific: A Comparative Analysis of South Korea, Japan, and China’s Making Free Trade Agreement with Australia” examined the interplay between bilateral free trade agreements and REI initiatives, namely TPP and RCEP, in the multi-pronged trading system, through the case studies of Northeast Asian FTAs/EPA with Australia - the so-called “FTA Trifecta” in down under.
+As part of this project, his MA/LLM dissertation “The Regional Trade Dynamics in the Asia-Pacific: A Comparative Analysis of South Korea, Japan, and China’s Making Free Trade Agreement with Australia” examined the interplay between bilateral and regional FTAs in a multi-layered trading system, through the case studies of three Northeast Asian countries FTAs/EPA with Australia - the so-called “FTA Trifecta”.

-In 2016, he left Kyoto and landed in Canberra to take part in the inaugural National Parliamentary Fellowships Program before his graduate study in Sheffield, UK.
-Organised by the Australian National University and Japan Center for International Exchange, this inter-governmental research exchange program involved a two-month stint at the Australian Parliament House.
+In 2016, he left Kyoto and landed in Canberra for the first time to take part in the inaugural National Parliamentary Fellowships Program before commencing his dual-degree program in Sheffield, UK.
+Organised by the ANU and Japan Center for International Exchange, this inter-governmental research exchange program involved a two-month stint at the Australian Parliament House.
 In 2019, he joined the Australia-Japan Youth Dialogue (AJYD) as an Organising Committee Member.
 Currently, he also works for a research branch on Indo-Pacific Geoeconomics at the Japan Forum on International Relations (JFIR).

 Supervisor(s) and panel members